BernadettUrban/P5FeedReaderTesting/README.md

 1. Download the repository.
 2. Extract the .zip file.
 3. Open index.html in your browser.
-4. You can see at the bottom the tests are passed successfully
+4. You can see at the bottom whether the tests are passed successfully